RobinKumar5986/wwwhisper/README.md

     sudo /etc/init.d/supervisor start;

 Point your browser to http[s]://your.site.address/admin, you should be presented with a login page.
-Sign in with your email and use admin app to define which locations can be accessed by which visitor.
+Sign in with your email and use the admin application to define which locations can be accessed by which visitor.

 Final remarks
 -----------------

 1. Make sure content you are protecting can not be accessed through some other channels.
 If you are using a multiuser server, set correct file permissions for protected static files and communication sockets.
-If nginx is delegating requests to backend servers, make sure the servers are not externally accessible.
+If nginx is delegating requests to backend servers, make sure the backends are not externally accessible.

 2. Use SSL for anything important, you can get a free [SSL certificate for personal use](https://cert.startcom.org/).